divakar-srinivasan/KK-Builders-Portfolio/README.md

 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a pull request

-## License
-This project is licensed under the MIT License.

 ## Contact
-For questions or support, contact the project maintainer at [your-email@example.com].
+For questions or support, contact the project maintainer at [sdivakar2005@gmail.com].